foreversd/forever/README.md

 ### forever.stopAll (format)
 Stops all forever scripts currently running.
 This method returns an EventEmitter that raises the 'stopAll' event when complete.

+The `format` parameter is a boolean value indicating whether the returned values should be formatted according to the configured columns which can set with `forever columns` or programmatically `forever.config.set('columns')`.

 ### forever.list (format, callback)
 Returns a list of metadata objects about each process that is being run using forever.
 This method will return the list of metadata as such.
 Only processes which have invoked `forever.startServer()` will be available from `forever.list()`

+The `format` parameter is a boolean value indicating whether the returned values should be formatted according to the configured columns which can set with `forever columns` or programmatically `forever.config.set('columns')`.

 ### forever.tail (target, options, callback)
 Responds with the logs from the target script(s) from `tail`.
-There are two important options:
+There are two options:

 * `length` (numeric): is is used as the `-n` parameter to `tail`.
 * `stream` (boolean): is is used as the `-f` parameter to `tail`.